 If someone reads this and they relate to anything I’ve said above, then they know they need to give DropTask a chance.”

 “I highly recommend DropTask to anyone, even if you’re not in a team environment and just want to manage your own duties.”

-“Since DropTask is available on the web – along with native apps for both iOS and Android devices, team members across offices and locations can access their projects at any time.”
+“Since DropTask is available on the web – along with native apps for both iOS and Android devices, team members across offices and locations can access their Task Boards at any time.”